 Table 2 shows the initial temperatures for each day.
-From the span of layer temperatures $\overline{T_1}$ and $\overline{T_2}$ , the theoretical parameter space of $T_0$ for a constant $T{base_2}$ (Fig. 4) can be derived.
-A random combination of the initial temperatures given in Table 2 would yield $T_0$ in the rage of -10 to 30 °C. In contrast, the actual model layer temperatures, indicated by the crosses in Fig. 4c, occupy a much smaller area and are, with the exception of one day, clustered closely.
-This highlights the importance of a careful initialisation of the soil temperature profile requiring knowledge about subsurface temperatures that are difficult to estimate without field measurements.
+From the span of layer temperatures \bar{T}1 and \bar{T}2 , the theoretical parameter space of T_0 for a constant T{base_2} (Fig. 5) can be derived.
+While Fig. 5a and b show the individual dependence of temperature variables on each other as expressed in the respective Eqs.
+(7) and (9), Fig. 5c shows the combined effect of parameter variation.
+A random combination of the initial temperatures given in Table 2 would yield T_0 in the rage of -10 to 30 °C. In contrast, the actual model layer temperatures, indicated by the crosses in Fig. 5c, occupy a much smaller area and are, with the exception of one day, clustered closely.
+This highlights the importance of a careful initialisation of the soil temperature profile requiring knowledge